 Consent is the voluntary and ongoing agreement, given equally by participants, to engage in a specific sexual activity.
 Consent must be given at the time of the sexual activity in question, by the parties involved, and can be revoked by any participant at any time even during the activity.
 As soon as there has been a revocation of consent, the activity must end.
-Consent means that the parties understand the activity that is to take place, the identity of their partner, and the sexual nature of that particular activity.
+Consent means that the parties understand the activity that is to take place, the identity of their partner, and the sexual nature of that particular activity, and that they are able to say no to anything at any point.